BinalMehta/Binal-Mehta/README.md

 * 🤝I am looking for opportunities in the domain for  Web Development, Machine Learning and Product Management.

-* 🗺️ I am currently exploring React, NodeJS and Deep Learning.
+* 🗺️ I am currently exploring React, Redux and Deep Learning.

 * 💬 I love writing and discussing about Machine Learning, Front-end web development and writing blog posts about it.